Archymade/My-first-repository/KEGG Reaction Network (Undirected)/README.md

 ## Project Description

 KEGG Metabolic pathways can be realized into network.
 Two kinds of network / graph can be formed.
 These include Reaction Network and Relation Network.
 In Reaction network, Substrate or Product compounds are considered as Nodes, while genes are treated as Edges.
 In the relation network, however, Substrate and Product componds are considered as Edges while enzymes and genes are placed as Nodes.
-We tool large number of metabolic pathways from KEGG XML.
-They were modeled into the graph as described above.
-With the help of the Cytoscape tool, a variety of network features were compunted.
+A large number of metabolic pathways was tooled from KEGG XML.
+They were modeled into the metabolic graphs as described above.
+With the help of the Cytoscape tool, a variety of network features were computed.

 ## Demo